Las Vegas Hourly Paycheck Calculator

 Estimate Las Vegas hourly paycheck after taxes and deductions.
 Enter rate, hours, overtime, benefits.
 Examples calculate automatically and scroll results.

-Las Vegas payroll taxes
+Las Vegas Payroll Taxes

 Las Vegas is in Nevada, which has no state personal income tax and no city income tax on wages.
-Typical paychecks show federal income tax withholding and FICA (Social Security and Medicare).
+Typical paychecks include federal income tax withholding and FICA (Social Security and Medicare).
 Employers fund Nevada unemployment insurance (SUTA), federal FUTA, workers’ compensation, and Nevada’s Modified Business Tax (employer-side).
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance premiums—may reduce taxable wages when plan-eligible.

 - Employee taxes: Federal income tax (W-4 based), Social Security, Medicare, Additional Medicare for high earners.